Advantages of LiFePO4 batteries

 By: Antony J English, Co-founder of Freedom Won Pty Ltd

 Lithium Iron Phosphate cells, or LiFePO4 for short, are dominating the alternate energy storage sphere amongst discerning designers and customers in more advanced markets including Europe, Australia, and South Africa.

 Freedom Won has been using these cells in electric vehicles since 2010 and in stationary storage since 2014.

-The advantages of LiFePO4 cells over lead cells are extensive so a full elaboration is not included in this article.
+The advantages of LiFePO4 cells over lead cells are extensive so a full elaboration is not included in this forum.
 A summary is however provided in the table below, and further questions posed to Freedom Won will be welcomed.